Beware of cheap (or free) printers! Read on to learn about the smarter way to go printer shopping.

 Finding the right printer for your business is a tricky task.
 Every company has different printing habits and every business printer has different functions they do well.
 To make a calculated assessment of what your company’s habits are, take a look at our small business printer guide here.
 In the meantime, we will take a look at two inexpensive business savvy printers that might just suit your company’s needs.

-Brother’s HL-6180dw model is a moderately priced monochrome printer that is perfect for heavy duty office printing.
-Small in size, it fits neatly onto any desk or work surface.
+Brother’s HL-L2390DW model is a moderately priced monochrome printer that is perfect for heavy duty office printing.
+Relatively small in size, it fits neatly onto any desk or work surface.
 It’s easy to use control panel and built in wireless function lets you print seamlessly from any mobile device.
-The Brother HL series also offers competitively priced consumables making it one of the least expensive printers in it class when breaking down total cost of ownership.
-A genuine TN780 Super High Yield Toner boasts a yield of 12,000 pages and goes for $112.99, making the total cost around 1 cents per page.
-If you go with a reputable compatible TN780 alternative at $24.99, the total cost is an unbelievable .4 cents per page!
+The Brother HL series also uses a competitively priced black toner cartridge.
+The Brother brand TN760 High Yield Toner offers a yield of 3,000 pages and goes for $79.99, making the total cost around 2.6 cents per page.
+If you go with the LD compatible TN760 for at $29.99, the total cost is just .99 cents per page.

-The Canon Maxify iB4020 is an inkjet printer that’s built for business.
-If you are looking for a color printer for your workplace but don’t want to spend a fortune on multiple color toner cartridges you might consider an inkjet.
-The Maxify series is a good place to start due to its inexpensive price tag and generous high capacity ink cartridges.
-Although the text quality is not as crisp your typical laser printer, it still holds its own against similarly priced laser printers in its class.
-Its color output for graphics and photographs is incredibly clear and vibrant.
-Comparably, color laser printers are known to be a bit dull when printing out color graphs or photos.
-The Canon Maxify is a nice go-between, you get the durability and workhorse capacity of a laserjet with the precision and color brilliance of an inkjet, all rolled into one very capable machine.
+The Epson Ecotank ET-2750 is an ink tank printer that’s built for business.
+If you are looking for an office color printer but don’t want to spend a fortune on multiple color toner cartridges you might consider an ink tank printer.
+The Ecotank series is a good place to start due to its decent price tag and generous high capacity ink tank bottles.
+Instead printing with cartridges, ink tank printers use a refillable tank system and ink bottles to produce a print.
+Refilling your printer with ink is just like filling up your gas tank, just unscrew the bottle and fill ‘er up to the appropriate ink level on your printer’s display!
+Best off all, the printer’s continuous ink system delivers the ink via an airtight tube to the printhead, so ink won’t dry out over time.
+Color output for graphics and photographs is incredibly vibrant compared to color laser printing too.
+Epson Ecotanks offer the durability and workhorse capacity of a laserjet with the precision and color brilliance of an inkjet, all rolled into one very capable machine.

 Even with dozens of printers to choose from, it’s easy to make a smart purchase once you’ve familiarized yourself with your options and weighed them against your needs.
 Keep in mind the total cost of the printer, not just the initial printer price, and you should be able to buy a machine you a completely satisfied with.

-*Savings based on price comparison between remanufactured/compatible cartridge prices and printer brand (OEM) cartridge prices effective as of January 13, 2016 on www.LDProducts.com.
+*Savings based on price comparison between remanufactured/compatible cartridge prices and printer brand (OEM) cartridge prices effective as of August 12, 2019 on www.LDProducts.com.
+All products are reviewed independently.
+As an Amazon associate, LD Products earns from qualifying purchases through links on this page.
 OEM names are registered trademarks of their respective owners and are not affiliated with, and do not endorse LD Products.